View original article on NHS Choices

 - avoid triggers whenever possible – for example, you should be careful when food shopping or eating out if you have a food allergy

-- carry your adrenaline auto-injector at all times (if you have two, carry them both) – give yourself an injection whenever you think you may be experiencing anaphylaxis, even if you're not completely sure
+- carry your adrenaline auto-injector at all times (if you have 2, carry them both) – give yourself an injection whenever you think you may be experiencing anaphylaxis, even if you're not completely sure